ga-curriculum/github-collaboration/collaborator-method-pull-requests/README.md

 Pull requests (often abbreviated as PRs) allow developers to propose changes to a branch in a repository on GitHub.
 They are a way to review code and discuss changes before merging them into the main codebase.
 Pull requests are a central component of collaboration and allow developers to contribute their code to a larger project.

-After pushing your code to a branch on GitHub (as we've already done), the next step to integrate it into the `main` branch is to create a pull request.
+After pushing your code to a branch on GitHub (as we've already done), the next step is to integrate it into the `main` branch by creating a pull request.

 ## Creating a pull request (***GitHub managers*** and ***programmers***)